drPinzonISAK/CS2022/README.md

 To succeed in this course you should:

 1. Routinely read the material before class time.
 This will allow you to ask and participate.
-1. Practice your programming and solving skills.
+1. Practice your Computational Thinking Skills by solving the programing challenges.
 Go beyond the exercises assigned and develop mastery.
 1. Complete the assignments.

 ## 2. The Syllabus